Capitalism: The Unknown Ideal: Themes

 Rand applies her philosophy of Objectivism to the subject of politics.
-When Rand talks of capitalism, she means laissez-faire capitalism, in which there is a complete separation of state and economics "in the same way and for the same reasons as the separation of church and state."
+When Rand talks of capitalism, she means laissez-faire capitalism, in which there is a complete separation of state and economics "in the same way and for the same reasons as the separation of church and state".
 Rand says, "Objectivists are not 'conservatives'.
 We are radicals for capitalism; we are fighting for that philosophical base which capitalism did not have and without which it was doomed to perish."

-Rand says that most people do not know what capitalism is, which is why it is "the unknown ideal."
+Rand says that most people do not know what capitalism is, which is why it is "the unknown ideal".

 What is capitalism?

 As understood by Rand, capitalism is the system that emerges among a group of free individuals, each applying time and reason to sustain his or her own life, each the owner of the means to do so, freely trading among themselves.

-Rand regarded a mixed economy as a dangerous and unstable combination of freedom and controls which tends to develop into ever increasing statism.
+Rand regarded a mixed economy as a dangerous and unstable combination of freedom and controls that tends to develop into ever increasing statism.

 Reason and values

 Rand held capitalism to be the only moral social system, that is, one consistent with an objective theory of value and ethical individualism.
-The creation of wealth, according to Rand, is a fusion of mind and matter, and she argued that reason is the most fundamental tool of survival for human beings.
-However, rational thought is rendered inoperative under conditions of compulsion, coercion or, as she puts it, the initiation of physical force.
+According to Rand, the creation of wealth is a fusion of mind and matter, and she argued that reason is the most fundamental tool of survival for human beings; however, rational thought is rendered inoperative under conditions of compulsion, coercion, or as she puts it, the initiation of physical force.
 Whether it is the force of an armed robber or the force of a law, an actor's own judgment is rendered irrelevant to his actions by a threat of force, compelling him to act on the judgment or will of another, thus neutralizing the source of wealth and survival itself.
 Only voluntary trade can ensure that human interaction is mutually beneficial, and an analysis of history shows that only economic and political freedom has worked to create significant growth and economic development, precisely by liberating the rational faculties of ever wider numbers of individuals, according to Rand.